etienne-p/DrawScore/README.md

 #DrawScore.

-An app that lets users read hand-drawn and musical scores with their mobile device.
+An openFrameworks app that lets users read hand-drawn and musical scores with their mobile device.

 There is 2 branches, one for OSX, the other for Android, as developing for OSX in XCode is a lot faster the developing in Eclipse with the Android NDK.